 - Show-NetFirewallRule

-Let’s consider some simple examples of how to open ports in Windows Firewall.
+Let’s take a look at a few simple examples of how to open ports in the Windows Firewall.

-For example, if you want to allow inbound TCP connections to ports 80 and 443 for Domain and Private profiles, use this command:
+For example, if you want to allow incoming TCP connections on TCP ports 80 and 443 for both the Domain and Private profiles, run the following command:

 New-NetFirewallRule -DisplayName 'HTTP-Inbound' -Profile @('Domain', 'Private') -Direction Inbound -Action Allow -Protocol TCP -LocalPort @('80', '443')

-You can allow or block network access for an app.
-For example, you want to block outbound connections for Firefox:
+You can allow or block network access for a specific application (executable).
+For example, you may want to block outbound connections for the Firefox browser:

 New-NetFirewallRule -Program “C:\Program Files (x86)\Mozilla Firefox\firefox.exe” -Action Block -Profile Domain, Private -DisplayName “Block Firefox browser” -Description “Block Firefox browser” -Direction Outbound

-To allow inbound RDP connection on port 3389 from one IP address only:
+Let’s allow an incoming RDP connection on the default TCP\3389 port from only one IP address:

 New-NetFirewallRule -DisplayName "AllowRDP" –RemoteAddress 192.168.2.200 -Direction Inbound -Protocol TCP –LocalPort 3389 -Action Allow